Are there pig snouts and ears in your hot dog? Not unless they're listed, but some of the ingredients commonly used may

 Maltodextrin: Basically, a filler and/or thickening agent used in processed foods, it's a compound made from cooked starch, corn, or wheat.

 Sodium nitrite: This common preservative helps preserve cured meat – studies have shown that consuming sodium nitrite may increase cancer risk and trigger migraines.
 Animal studies have linked sodium nitrates to an increased risk of cancer.

 Paprika extract: An oil-based extract from the paprika plant used for color and longer shelf life.

-For natural, organic hot dogs that have a minimal ingredient list, try hot dogs from Applegate Farms or other all-natural meat makers.
-(Applegate Farms natural beef hot dog, for example, contains: Grass-fed Beef, water, and less than 2 percent of sea salt, paprika, dehydrated onion, spices, nutmeg oil, and celery powder.)
+If you seek simpler hot dogs with a minimal ingredient list, look for those made by brands specializing in natural and organic products.
+Applegate Farms' organic uncured beef hot dogs, for example, are non-GMO certified and contain: Organic grass-fed Beef, water, and less than 2 percent of sea salt, paprika, dehydrated onion, spices, nutmeg oil, and celery powder.